 Generic item launcher

-The Generic item launcher can be used to add shortcut buttons to the app menu, that app users can use to access a wide variety content available in the app.
+The Generic item launcher is the most used item in the app menu.
+It can be used to add most types of shortcut buttons to the app menu to provide app users with access to a wide variety content.
 Some examples include:

 - Folders containing documents.